wade-wojcak/system-status-monitor/README.md

 - Start the application by running `npm run dev` in the project root directory.
 - Open your web browser and navigate to `http://localhost:3000` to view the application.
   - Note: You must run the application on a macOS (or other Unix-like) machine.
-The `os` Node.js module utilized in the API endpoint does not function the same way on Windows, and thus the application may not operate as expected there.
+The `os` Node.js module utilized in the API endpoint does not function the same way on Windows, and thus the application will not be fully functional there.

 **Production Build**